Nene derby

+In total, the derby has been played 105 times, including minor/regional league and cup games, with 15 Maunsell Cup matches (5 times in the final), 11 Northants Senior Cup matches (5 times in the final) and 1 London Midweek League match.
+They have also played 6 friendlies.

 Northampton play their home games at Sixfields Stadium, while Peterborough play at London Road Stadium.
 The two stadiums are approximately 37 mi apart.

 History

 Early matches

-The first competitive game between the two clubs took place in the second round of the 1946-47 FA Cup.
-The match took place at Peterborough's London Road Stadium and ended in a 1–1 draw, forcing a reply.
-The reply ended in another 1-1, forcing a second reply which Northampton won 8–1.
-This victory still stands as the largest victory in the Nene derby.
+The first match between two clubs took place in the final of 1936–37 Maunsell Cup at London Road and ended in a 3–2 away victory for Northampton Town.
+The first official competitive game took place in the second round of 1946–47 FA Cup at London Road and ended in a 1–1 draw, forcing a replay at Northampton Town's County Ground which also ended in another 1-1 draw.
+The second replay was played on a neutral venue at Highfield Road, Coventry, where Northampton won 8–1 and this victory still stands as the largest victory and the highest scoring match in the history of the derby.

-Peterborough United won the Midland League five times in a row between 1956 and 1960 before being accepted into the Football League ahead of the 1960–61 season.
-That season, the Nene derby was played in the league for the first time with the first game ending in a 3–3 draw and the return fixture ending in a 0–3 win for Peterborough.
+Peterborough United won the Midland Football League five times in a row between 1956 and 1960 before being accepted into the Football League ahead of the 1960–61 season.
+First ever derby was played in the league for the first time in that season, with the first game ending in a 3–3 draw and the return fixture ending in a 0–3 win for Peterborough.
 Both teams were promoted to the Third Division as Peterborough won the league and Northampton finished third.
-Both teams played in the Third Division for the next two seasons before Northampton were promoted as champions in 1963.
+Both teams played in the Third Division for the next two seasons before Northampton were promoted as champions in 1962–63 season.

-The two teams did not play each other in the league again until the 1967-68 Third Division season after Northampton's run in the second and first tier.
+The two teams did not play each other in the league again until the 1967–68 Third Division after Northampton's run in the second and first tier.